 California Museum: 1020 “O” Street, Sacramento, CA 95814

 This ongoing exhibit honors women’s significant roles and achievements in our state, drawing from past and present achievements of approximately 200 remarkable California women.

 Rosie the Riveter WWII Home Front National Historical Park – Visitor Education Center: 1414 Harbour Way South, Suite #3000 (Oil House) Richmond, CA.

 This national park preserves and interprets the legacy of the United States home front during World War II.
 Ongoing exhibits also detail the significance of the Kaiser Richmond Shipyards, and include the museum ship SS Red Oak Victory.
 The park was created to honor the “Rosies“, women who made up much of the workforce at the shipyards and supported America’s entry into World War II.

-Marlene Smith—Marlene is an assistant troop leader with Girl Scout Troop 30760 in Walnut Creek and has been a Girl Scout Volunteer for ten years.
-She is proud to say that Troop 30760 boasts many Journey awards, three Silver Award awardees, and some girl members who have been with the troop for 10 years (yahoo!).
+Marlene Smith—Marlene is the troop leader with Girl Scout Troop 30760 in Walnut Creek and has been a Girl Scout Volunteer for ten years.
+She is proud to say that Troop 30760 boasts many Journey awards and some girl members who have been with the troop for 10 years (yahoo!).
 Marlene was a Girl Scout herself whose greatest claim to fame was earning her “My Camera” badge.
 Most importantly, Marlene’s favorite Girl Scout Cookie flavor is Thin Mint.